 - In Knights of the Old Republic, ash-pale skin with blue veins signifies your character going completely darkside.

 - Happens to Leon in Resident Evil 4, during a dream sequence after he's infected with the Las Plagas parasite.
 Fortunately for him, he's able to find a cure before anything like that starts to happen for real.

-- In Metroid Prime 3: Corruption, each time Samus absorbs a Phazon Core, her veins become more noticable; bigger, longer, bluer.
+- In Metroid Prime 3: Corruption, each time Samus absorbs a Phazon Core, her veins become more noticeable in reflections of her face; bigger, longer, bluer.

 - Spore has this as a variant of coloration for your creature.

-- Taken Up to Eleven in Prototype and Prototype 2.
+- Taken Up to 11 in [PROTOTYPE] and [PROTOTYPE 2].
 Alex Mercer's and James Heller's bodies are covered in thick, pulsating red and black veins when they unleash their Blacklight-virus powers.

 - In Far Cry, seeing the veins in your arms turn dark is how you find out that you've been exposed to the mutagen.